skgolden13/Election_Analysis/README.md

 ## Project Overview

 An employee from the Colorado Board of Elections has assigned the task of completing an audit of the results of a recent, local congressional election.
 He has requested the following:
-  - The total number of votes cast
+  - The total number of votes cast.
-  - The total votes cast in each county
+  - The total votes cast in each county.
-  - The percentage of the total vote cast in each county
+  - The percentage of the total vote cast in each county.
-  - The county with the largest number of votes cast
+  - The county with the largest number of votes cast.
-  - A list of all candidates receiving votes
+  - A list of all candidates receiving votes.
-  - The total votes each candidate received
+  - The total votes each candidate received.
-  - The percentage of votes each candidate received
+  - The percentage of votes each candidate received.
-  - The winner of the election based on the popular vote along with their total votes and percentage of the total vote
+  - The winner of the election based on the popular vote along with their total votes and percentage of the total vote.

 ## Resources